Proview Shenzhen asks China distributors to halt iPad sales

 Proview released its latest statement after Apple on Wednesday released a faster 4G version of its iPad, offering a better screen and other new features.

-Chinese media have reported that Proview is seeking up to 10 billion yuan ($1.6 billion) in compensation for trade mark infringement.
+Chinese media have reported that Proview is seeking up to 10 billion yuan in compensation for trade mark infringement.

-Proview has said it favors an out-of-court settlement, which usually involves the payment of compensation, which analysts have said the company needs to repay its creditors.
+Proview has said it favours an out-of-court settlement, which usually involves the payment of compensation, which analysts have said the company needs to repay its creditors.

 Hejun Vanguard Group, a consulting company representing Proview creditors, said in a statement late on Wednesday that the iPad trademark in China belonged to them.